 Executive Summary

-The top surrogacy agencies in the United States include organizations such as Circle Surrogacy, Hatch Fertility, and Egg Donor & Surrogacy Institute (EDSI).
-While these agencies differ in structure and approach, the most reliable models emphasize screening, financial transparency, and coordinated legal and medical support.
+The best surrogacy agencies in the United States include organizations such as Circle Surrogacy, Hatch Fertility, Growing Generations, and Egg Donor & Surrogacy Institute (EDSI).
+While these agencies differ in structure and approach, the most reliable models emphasize pre-screening, financial transparency, and coordinated legal and medical support.

 Which surrogacy agencies are considered top providers